TL;DR

 This can create a sudden, unexpected tax bill for your loved ones.
 This is where a specialist policy called Gift Inter Vivos Insurance comes in.

-The cheapest and most effective insurance policy is a healthy lifestyle.
+The lower-cost and most effective insurance policy is a healthy lifestyle.
 Building financial resilience goes hand-in-hand with investing in your physical and mental health.
 Insurers recognise this, and healthier applicants often benefit from lower premiums.
 More importantly, you benefit from a higher quality of life and a reduced risk of needing to claim in the first place.

-At WeCovr, we believe in supporting our clients' holistic wellbeing.
+WeCovr believes in supporting our clients' holistic wellbeing.
 That's why, in addition to finding you the right protection, we provide our customers with complimentary access to our CalorieHero app.
 This AI-powered calorie and nutrition tracker is a simple, effective tool to help you make healthier choices every day, showing our commitment to your long-term health, not just your financial security.

 Building your financial resilience isn't about buying one product.
 It's about strategically layering different types of protection to create a comprehensive safety net that is tailored to you.